Pokemon-Fan-Games/PokemonEssentialsGameUpdater/readme/README_21_en.md

 #### Q. The in-game messages are being displayed in Spanish, are there no translations available?

 A. This is probably caused by not having the provided `pu_locales` file in your folder.
-If file `pu_locales` is missing in the game directory, all messages will be fixed to spanish ones which are found in method `pbGetPokeUpdaterText` of class `GameVersion.rb`.
+If file `pu_locales` is missing in the game directory, all messages will be fixed to spanish ones which are found in method `get_poke_updater_text` of class `GameVersion.rb`.
 Please note that only those languages supported by Pokémon Essentials 16.2 are taken into account.
 Existing translations can be modified by updating the locales `pu_locales`.

 #### Q. Will user saves be affected by the update process?